underctrl-io/agent/README.md

 > [!NOTE]
 > This repository is just a simple example of what can be built with Agent.
 The actual implementation may vary based on your specific needs and requirements.

+> Did you know that this project was vibe coded? 🤖 You can do that yourself by utilizing https://commandkit.dev/llms.txt in your code editor such as Cursor.

 ## 🚀 Getting Started

 ### Prerequisites